 5) The Rainbow Buildings

-Last but not least, is every local photographer’s favourite set of Plattenbaus.
+Last but not least, is every local photographer’s favorite set of Plattenbaus.
 These concrete prefabricated buildings became especially popular in former East Germany after WWII.
 While known for lacking a distinct design, a large number of Plattenbaus in Berlin have seen life breathed into them with brightly colored tiled facades, murals, and other works of art.
 These two darling white buildings in Berlin’s Fennpfuhl area are connected by a giant rainbow.
 Head there and take photos that will surely blow up on your Instagram feed.

 Address: Roederplatz, 10367